modal-inria/Kernalytics/doc/build.md

 # Dependencies

+## Java JDK

+The version 1.8 of the jdk is required.
+More recent versions will not be compatible with the Scala compiler.
+You can get a build of OpenJDK for most platforms at [AdoptOpenJDK](https://adoptopenjdk.net).

 ## Ubuntu

 Kernalytics is built for Scala 2.12.
 It depends on sbt and git is called from the configure script.
 They can be obtained on Ubuntu via: